-John Martin, Project Director
+John Martin, Technical Director

-In addition to his role as T-TEL’s Project Director, John Martin is Technical Director at Cambridge Education.
+John Martin is Technical Director at Cambridge Education.
 John has been with Cambridge Education since 1994 and has been Manager since 1998.
 He has worked in education for more than 22 years, including 15 years experience in countries other than the UK.
 This includes long-term assignments in Ghana (5 years) and Brunei (5 years) as well as short-term consultancies in China, Pakistan, Bangladesh, Indonesia, Nepal, Ethiopia, Sri Lanka and Tanzania.

 As a specialist in both pre-service and in-service teacher training systems and curriculum development, he has undertaken both preparation and implementation missions for DFID, the World Bank, the European Commission and the Asian Development Bank.
 Most recently he was team leader on a preparation mission for an £11 million DFID project in China.